douglascarlini/docker-proxy/README.md

 ### How to Use

-Create an file `apps.txt` with yours hosts and ports:
+Create an file `sites.txt` with yours sites and ports:

 ```
 app1.example.com;8081